davesmith00000/elm-meets-scalajs/README.md

 Open a browser window and navigate to `http://localhost:1234`.
 Open your JavaScript console and press the buttons on the webpage.

+## Getting started with the code

+The scala entry point describes a function for [processing messages](https://github.com/davesmith00000/elm-meets-scalajs/blob/master/scala/src/main/scala/ElmMailbox.scala) of the form `ElmMessage => ScalaMessage`.

+The JavaScript bridging code is a [one-liner](https://github.com/davesmith00000/elm-meets-scalajs/blob/master/index.js#L9).

+`LogMessage` asks for a message to be [sent to Scala](https://github.com/davesmith00000/elm-meets-scalajs/blob/master/src/Main.elm#L53) to be logged as a side effect.*

+The `Increment` and `Decrement` message types from the standard example also ask Scala to [double the values](https://github.com/davesmith00000/elm-meets-scalajs/blob/master/src/Main.elm#L44) via a Command, and when [Scala responds with the doubled value](https://github.com/davesmith00000/elm-meets-scalajs/blob/master/src/Main.elm#L56) the model is updated as normal ready for rendering into HTML by the view.

+(*I'm still thinking about this.
+Currently even a side effecting action returns a message to Elm, it's just that the event is a NoOp in Elm.
+That's probably fine since Elm is very efficient.
+On the other hand: Should the JS bridge filter out NoOps?
+Should the function allow you to optionally return a message?
+Is there some better encoding for saying "no need to tell Elm about this..."?)

 ## Motivation

 Elm is very [marmite](https://en.wikipedia.org/wiki/Marmite), but in my opinion Elm is the best way to do general frontend development, however, it starts to seriously break down in two key areas: